Michael2109/cobalt/README.md

 # Cobalt

-Cobalt is an purely functional language that runs on the JVM.
+Cobalt is an object-oriented and functional language that runs on the JVM.

 The syntax will be similar to languages such as Haskell and Scala.